javierconcha/ocdb-docs/docs/source/ocdb-metadata-headers.md

 * **data_file_name** The name of the data file submitted.
 Added during submission processing if not provided.

 * **data_status** The condition, or status, of the data file.
 The value _preliminary_ is used when the data are new and the investigator intends to analyze the data further.
 The value _update_ indicates the data are being resubmitted and informs users that an additional resubmission will occur in the future.
 The value final is used when the investigator has no intention of revisiting the data set.
+Recommended

 * **identifier_product_doi** The DOI (Digital Object Identifier; see http://www.doi.org/) associated with the experiment or the Dataset, if availabe